 Dennis Biancuzzo, Director of Onslow County LGBTQ+ Community Center told GLAAD:

 Jenna Franks lived in Jacksonville North Carolina.
 She was loved by many people in Jacksonville.
 She was also a transgender woman.
 I know these things because Jenna was a client of the Onslow County LGBTQ+ Community Center, one of 8 transgender women found dead so far, this year.
-But the first thing reported about her by local media was the one thing I never wanted to hear: the deadname she was a*signed at birth.
+But the first thing reported about her by local media was the one thing I never wanted to hear: the deadname she was assigned at birth.

 GLAAD said, “revealing a transgender person’s birth name without their explicit permission, a practice called “deadnaming,” is an invasion of privacy that undermines authentic identity, as does using pronouns or gendering that don’t reflect that identity.”